 Redundancy – redundancy can strike at any time, we never know what the climate will do out there for any length of time.
 Focus on your achievements whilst employed, were you involved in a successful project?
 Did you implement a process or software that was successful?
-It’s best not to turn on your previous employer under this situation, be positive.
+It’s best not to turn on your previous employer in this situation, be positive.

 And remember, whatever your reasoning, the length of time can make it easier or harder to explain.
 A few months vs a few years, the explanation will need to vary in depth depending on this.
-If you took time out to be a stay at home mum or dad, or care for relatives or even find yourself abroad if the explanation of the gap is perfect these shouldn’t hinder your chances of that job.
+If you took time out to be a stay-at-home mum or dad, or care for relatives or even find yourself abroad, if the explanation of the gap is perfect these shouldn’t hinder your chances of that job.